toneflix/laravel-fileable/README.md

 ### Symlinks

 The `symlinks` option maps where [Intervention Imagecache](https://github.com/Intervention/imagecache) should search for images in your app, this does not overide your current [Intervention Imagecache](https://github.com/Intervention/imagecache) configuration, it appends.

 ### Image Templates

 The `image_templates` option generates image filters based on [Intervention Imagecache](https://github.com/Intervention/imagecache) templates, this also does not overide your current [Intervention Imagecache](https://github.com/Intervention/imagecache) configuration, it appends.

 ## Usage

-To automatically discover files in request and save them to storage and database you will need to add the `ToneflixCode\LaravelFileable\Traits\Fileable` trait to your models and register the required imageables using the `imageableLoader()` method from the `ToneflixCode\LaravelFileable\Traits\Fileable` trait.
+To automatically discover files in request and save them to storage and database you will need to add the `ToneflixCode\LaravelFileable\Traits\Fileable` trait to your models and register the required imageables using the `fileableLoader()` method from the `ToneflixCode\LaravelFileable\Traits\Fileable` trait.

 ```php
 namespace App\Models;